Breakthrough-Energy/REISE.jl/README.md

 ## Dependencies
 This package requires installations of the following, with recommended versions listed.
 - [Julia], version 1.5
-- [Gurobi], version 9.1
 - [Python], version 3.8

+An external solver is required to run optimizations.
+We recommend [Gurobi] (version 9.1), though any other solver that is [compatible with JuMP] can be used.
+Note: as Gurobi is a commercial solver, a [Gurobi license file] is required.
+This may be either a local license or a [Gurobi Cloud license].
+[Free licenses for academic use] are available.

-This package can also be run using Docker, in which the following are required:
+This package can also be run using [Docker], which will automatically handle the installation of Julia, Python, and all dependencies.
+Gurobi is also installed, although as before a [Gurobi license file] is still required to use Gurobi as a solver; other solvers can also be used.
-- [Docker]
-- [Gurobi Cloud License] file

 For sample data to use with the simulation, please visit [Zenodo].